SpaceMonkeyAlfa/macagotchi-pi/README.md

 ## Program Outputs

-- The program displays a virtual pet's face, which changes based on user interaction and network scanning results.
+- The program displays a tamagotchi-like pet face, which changes based on user interaction and network scanning results.
 - User data, such as the username and network count, is displayed on the E-Paper screen.
 - Loyalty streak information is tracked and displayed.
 - Network scanning results, including the number of unique networks found today, are displayed.